evnm/scala-osgi/README.md

       case ServiceModified(service, properties) => println("Service modified!")
     }

+## Using `scala-osgi` in an OSGi Project

+`scala-osgi` is packaged as an OSGi bundle with all the required metadata.
+Simply install the `scala-osgi` JAR file into the OSGi application and it will become available to all other bundles.

 ## Building

 If you'd like to build `scala-osgi` from source, check out the git repository